NYTGameHints

 NYT Connections #1057

 This archive page preserves the NYT Connections thinking guide for May 3, 2026.
-Use it to review the solving approach while the full solution list stays protected below.
+Use it to review the solving approach while the final answers stay protected below.

 Guidance bridge